ShakingMap/rf-form/README.md

 - onMove - func(from, to)

 ### Field
-A field is a form component which is responsible to manage the this field
+A field is a form component which is responsible for managing the this field
 #### Props
 - id - field id, usually used as *id* props of inner input
 - validationState - see *validation state* of common concepts